World of Plankton team

 Chuck Stewart is a Professor and Head of the Department of Computer Science at Rensselaer Polytechnic Institute.
 His research is in computer vision, with applications in ecology and environmental conservation.
-His exciting IBEIS project (Image-Based Ecological Information System) can be seen at www.ibeis.org
+See IBEIS project (Image-Based Ecological Information System).

 Hendrik Weidman is currently pursuing a Ph.D. in Computer Science at Rensselaer Polytechnic Institute, where he is using machine learning for the automatic identification of plankton species from images captured by an underwater camera.

 Sandra Nierzwicki-Bauer is a Professor in the Department of Biological Sciences and Director of Rensselaer's Darrin Fresh Water Institute on the shore of Lake George, N.Y.
 She is internationally known for her work in the molecular studies of microbial and picoeukaryote communities in lakes and rivers, studies of invasive species, and expertise in water resource management.
 She has been involved with and led many large and long term interdisciplinary research projects involving water quality in Lake George, acid rain in the Adirondacks, and invasive species nationally.